 PPS Numbers for children

-The parent, foster parent or guardian should attend the PPS Number Allocation Centre with the child, and provide evidence of:
+The parent, foster parent or guardian should complete attend the Application form (REG1M) for a PPSN for their child aged under 18, and provide evidence of:

 Evidence of address should also be provided.

 A person aged less than 18 years is considered to be a child for PPS Number allocation purposes.

 Application Form for a Personal Public Service Number (PPS number) for an adult

 Application form for a Personal Public Service Number (PPS number) for a person who is under 18